-Mode Determines how many revisions are displayed.
-Options are: • Single revision : one revision at a time is displayed Incremental diffs: two adjacent revisions are displayed, with changes highlighted Multiple revisions: a range of revisions is displayed, with changes highlighted Content range Specifies the starting and ending revision displayed.
-Scale Specifies the unit used: changelist number, date, or revision number.
+Single revision: one revision at a time is displayed Incremental diffe: two adjacent revisions a • Taxa • 1 1977 • 1 1977 • 1 1977 Incremental diffs: two adjacent revisions a displayed, with changes highlighted • Multiple revisions : a range of revisions is displayed, with changes highlighted Content range Specifies the starting and ending revision displayed. opectives the starting and ending revision

 User Toggles display of the user that made the change.
 Aging Displays color coding to indicate how recently a change was entered.
 The darker the shading, the more recent the change.
 Line numbers Toggles display of line numbers.
 Lifetimes Toggles display of lifetimes, which are graphics that indicate by their width how long the adjacent chunk of text has been in the file.
 Direct history Display file revision history without reference to branching history.
 Branch history Display branching (merge/integration) history.
 Branch information appears above the timeline.
 Originating changelist Display information for the originating changelist for each revision.
 For a revision that has been integrated from another codeline, the branching history view provides changelist information only for the integration, not necessarily the changelist in which the content of the file was actually changed; that is, the originating changelist .
 Find Search text Go to In single revision mode, go to specified line number.
 Next/previous diff Go to next or previous change.
+Line ending Specifies how line endings and whitespace are treated to determine differences.